ON THIS PAGE: You will learn about the different treatments doctors use for adults with AML. Use the menu to see other pages.

 The combination of cytarabine (Cytosar-U) given over 4 to 7 days and an anthracycline drug, such as daunorubicin (Cerubidine) or idarubicin (Idamycin), given for 3 days is used most often.
 Patients may also be given hydoxyurea (Droxia, Hydrea) to help lower white blood cell counts.
 In addition to killing leukemia cells, these drugs also damage healthy cells, increasing the risk of infection and bleeding (see below).
 Most patients will need to stay in the hospital for 3 to 5 weeks during induction therapy before their blood counts return to normal.
 Sometimes, 2 rounds of therapy are needed to achieve a CR.
 Approximately 75% of younger adults with AML and about 50% of patients older than 60 achieve a CR after treatment.

 Some older adults may not be able to have induction therapy with the standard drugs.
-The drugs decitabine (Dacogen), azacitidine (Vidaza), and clofarabine (Clolar) may be used instead.
+The drugs decitabine (Dacogen), azacitidine (Vidaza), and low dose cytarabine may be used instead.
 A clinical trial is also an option.

 Post-remission therapy.
 After induction therapy, a variety of different drugs are used to destroy AML cells that remain but cannot be detected by medical tests.
 AML will almost certainly recur if no further treatment is given after a CR.
 For some patients, bone marrow/stem cell transplantation (see below) is recommended as part of post-remission therapy.

-Consolidation chemotherapy.
-Younger adults in remission are commonly given 2 to 4 rounds of high-dose cytarabine or other intensive chemotherapy at monthly intervals, while several different regimens are used for older patients.
+Younger adults in remission are commonly given 2 to 4 rounds of high- or intermediate-dose cytarabine or other intensive chemotherapy at monthly intervals.
+Several different regimens are used for older patients.
 Although chemotherapy is usually given in the hospital, most of the recovery time can be spent at home.
-A stem cell transplantation is often recommended as consolidation therapy for younger patients in whom cytogenetic or molecular studies predict a poorer outcome using chemotherapy alone.

 Stem cell transplantation/bone marrow transplantation.
 A stem cell transplant is a medical procedure in which bone marrow that contains leukemia is destroyed and then replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.